-Gladstone Brookes has already recovered £700m in mis-sold PPI premiums and associated interest.
+At Gladstone Brookes we have already recovered £860m± for our clients in mis-sold PPI premiums and associated interest.

 What is PPI?

-PPI is now acknowledged to be the largest scandal in UK financial history, with £24.2bn having been reclaimed by customers so far.
+PPI is now acknowledged to be one of the largest scandals in UK financial history, with £27.7bn having been reclaimed by customers so far.

-Payment protection insurance was a good product.
+Payment protection insurance was a good product when sold correctly.
 It was designed to allow you to meet your payments on a finance agreement if you come out of work through accident, sickness or unemployment.

 Claiming on the PPI Policy

-If proper PPI advice wasn’t given, the policy was mis-sold as suitability should have been taken into account at the point of sale.
+If proper PPI advice wasn’t given, the policy may have been mis-sold as suitability should have been taken into account at the point of sale.